Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          * }
          */
         @Pure
-        fun stability() -> result1: Float
+        fun stability() -> stability: Float

         /**
          * Return the standard deviation of the column.
 The column has to be numerical.
          *
-         * @result result1 The standard deviation of all values.
+         * @result standardDeviation The standard deviation of all values.
          *
          * @example
          * pipeline example {